pinjiang/autonomous-x-teleremote/README.md

 As the technology advances many autonomous X ( robots/machines/vehicles ) appears.
-X connected by ubiquitous cellular network ( 4G/5G ) will enhance their mobitiy to move and execcute many tasks for real world.
+X connected by ubiquitous cellular network ( 4G/5G ) will enhance their mobitiy to move and execcute many tasks in the real world.

 Neverthless any automated system need to be surpervised and managed by humans.
 A central operation office is likely to host the human surpervisors and operators.